|

 detected less than one milligram of cocaine in a miniature sealed

-plastic baggie that was hidden inside the middle of a bible located
+plastic baggie that was hidden inside the middle of a Bible located

 swimming were his favorite activities.